adi61/Payment-gateway-integration/README.md

 #TASK3 : PAYMENT GATEWAY INTEGRATION  , #GRIPJUNE21  ,  #TSF  ,  #TASK3

 GRIP Web developement and design internship JUNE'21 .
-Tech used : Front-end : HTML,CSS.
+Tech used : Front-end : HTML,CSS,PHP.
 Payment gateway : razorpay

 After website created there is a simple donate button on homepage.
 On clicking the donate button, the user will land on the payment page where